koolguru/Bunny2020/writing_commands.md

 The end result is that you should not have to edit any files aside from your own shortcut!

 ### Defining a Shortcut
-A shortcut is simply a python class that inherits from the command class.
-Each command needs to implement the methods `get_response`, `get_keywords`, and `get_description`.
+A shortcut is simply a python class that inherits from the command class and lives in the `Commands` folder.
+Each command needs to implement the methods
+`get_response`, `get_keywords`, and `get_description`.
 Beyond this a shortcut can use any functionality available in Python.
 Just remember to make sure to call those methods in get_response!